JasonMcTigue/MobileApplicationsYear4/README.md

 ## Introduction
 For my mobile applications module in 4th year I had to make a UWP app.
-I decided to make a savings accumulator app, the aim for this app is to allow the user to enter a target and its price and then can add or take away an amount as desired.
+I decided to make a savings accumulator app, the aim for this app is to allow the user to enter a target and its price and then they can add or take away an amount as desired.
 This app looks quite simple but it has a lot of complexity behind as I tried to add all the technologies I learned this semester.